dluiscosta/weather_api/README.md

 To run this project, you will need [Docker](https://www.docker.com/) installed.
 Then, from the directory of the cloned repository, run one of the following commands:
 - ```docker-compose up -d```, for the development stage;
+- ```docker-compose -f docker-compose.yml -f docker-compose.test.yml up -d```, for running the automated tests.
 - ```docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d```, for the production stage.

-The API will be exposed locally at the port 5000.
-Running in development mode automatically runs the tests, which can be rerun by using ```docker start pytest```.
+For the development and production stage, the API will be exposed locally at the port 5000.
+In order to achieve testing that represents best the production stage, the API and the automated tests use the same container.
+Because of that, they currently can't be run simultaneously.

+After running them once, the automated tests can be rerun by using ```docker start pytest```.

 ## Available endpoints